Shougo/ddc.vim/README.md

 Please read [help](doc/ddc.txt) for details.

-DDC is the abbreviation of "dark deno powered completion".
+Ddc is the abbreviation of "dark deno powered completion".
 It provides an extensible and asynchronous completion framework for neovim/Vim8.

-ddc will display completions via `complete()` by default.
+ddc.vim will display completions via `complete()` by default.

 <!-- vim-markdown-toc GFM -->